 Thanks for attending our “One Book One University” literacy event!
 We hope that you had fun and learned about the importance of literacy for the development and learning of young children.

-We were pleased to present a free copy of “Bear Snores On” to your child(ren) and hope that you will take the opportunity to expand on what was learned today by trying some of these recommended activities in your child(ren)’s home setting.
+We were pleased to present a free copy of “Snowmen at Night” to your child(ren) and hope that you will take the opportunity to expand on what was learned today by trying some of these recommended activities in your child(ren)’s home setting.

 A few ideas for things you can do with your child(ren) are listed below: